gamikapunsisi/gamikapunsisi/README.md

 I'm Gamika Punsisi, a 🎓 Computing Student, 💻 Software Engineer, 🧠 ML Developer and 📢 Content Creator.

-2+ years’ experience in full-stack development using Laravel, Python, MySQL, React, and more.
+2+ years’ experience in full-stack development using Laravel, Python, Node Js, MySQL, React, and more.
 Passionate about building efficient, scalable solutions and solving complex problems.

 ## 🌱 Currently Learning